A2UI Launch: CopilotKit delivers full support at launch!

 And because AG-UI integrates handshakes for MCP and A2A, UI instructions from subagents - even deeply nested ones - can be safely propagated all the way up to the user’s application.

-This ecosystem-level interoperability is one reason AG-UI is quickly becoming a foundation for production agentic apps.
+This ecosystem-level interoperability is one reason AG-UI is quickly becoming a foundation for production ready agentic apps.

 Mixing and Matching: The Reality for Developers